abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 ![host-changes-1](host-changes-1.png)

-gRPC handles request with the HTTP/2 protocol and should listen an endpoint other than the default HTTP endpoint used by the application.
+gRPC handles requests with the HTTP/2 protocol and should listen an endpoint other than the default HTTP endpoint used by the application.
 We can easily configure the Kestrel server to listen two endpoints, one for our HTTP APIs, the other one for gRPC services.
 Add the following configuration inside the `appsettings.json` file of the `ProductManagement.HttpApi.Host` project:

 ````json
 "Kestrel": {